Inbibo/adonisfx_docs/docs/maya/ui_overview.md

   <figcaption><b>Figure 11</b>: AdonisFX Menu Edit Deformers section.</figcaption>
 </figure>

 - **Edit Skin Merge**.
 Launches the Edit Skin Merge UI.
-This tool will assist with the edition of simulation and animation meshes lists of an AdnSkinMerge deformer.
+This tool will assist with the editing of simulation and animation meshes lists of an AdnSkinMerge deformer.
 To open this UI a mesh with an AdnSkinMerge applied must be selected.

 #### Simshape